apache/incubator-devlake-website/blog/2022-05-18-apache-welcomes-devLake/index.md

 ### What is DevLake?

-Launched in December of 2021, [DevLake](https://github.com/apache/incubator-devlake) is an open-source dev data platform that ingests, analyzes, and visualizes the fragmented data in developer tools.
+Launched in December of 2021, [Apache DevLake](https://github.com/apache/incubator-devlake) is an open-source dev data platform that ingests, analyzes, and visualizes the fragmented data in developer tools.

 Software development is complex, requiring many tools and processes, and as a result creates a storm of data scattered across tools in many formats.
 This makes it difficult to organize, query, and make sense of.
-We built DevLake, to make it easy to make sense of this rich data and to translate it into actionable insights.
+We built Apache DevLake, to make it easy to make sense of this rich data and to translate it into actionable insights.

 <!--truncate-->

-### DevLake's key features:
+### Apache DevLake's key features:

-- Collect DevOps data across software development lifecycle (SDLC) to connect data islands.
+- DevOps data collection across software development lifecycle (SDLC) to connect data islands
-- Standardized data models with out-of-the-box metrics and customizable dashboards.
+- Standardized data models with out-of-the-box metrics and customizable dashboards
-- Flexible plugin system for user-defined data integration and transformation.
+- Flexible plugin system for user-defined data integration and transformation

-Below is the architecture of DevLake:
+Below is the architecture of Apache DevLake:
 ![architecture](0.11-architecture-diagram.jpg)

 ### Why join Apache Incubator?